ryan-roemer/loose-bits/_posts/2013-10-21-writing-a-technical-book-part-2.md

   <br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br />
 </div>

-1. Setting up a Test Infrastructure (10 pages) - Jan.
-8, 2013
-2. Creating a Backbone.js Application Test Plan (8 pages) - Jan.
-16, 2013
-3. Test Assertions, Specs, and Suites (20 pages) - Jan.
-28, 2013
-4. Test Spies (7 pages) - Feb.
-4, 2013
-5. Test Stubs and Mocks (15 pages) - Feb.
-11, 2013
-6. Headless Web Testing (12 pages) - Feb.
-19, 2013
-7. Appendix A: Other JavaScript Test Frameworks (8 pages) - Feb.
-25, 2013

-## Cranking out the Pages

-* TODO: Writing the bulk of the chapters.

-* STORY: Page count creep and escalation.

-* STORY: Original contract dates vs. my draft dates vs. publication slippage dates.
-* TIP/STORY: Time commitments.
-  * The schedule will slip (unless not aggressive).
-  * You will push into weekends, nights, mornings if you have a full time job.
-  * Everything will take longer than you think.
-Maybe a factor of two.

 ## Heading in to the Home Stretch